Zacky2613/ytdownload/README.md

 # ytdownload

 ytdownload is a terminal based way of downloading youtube videos throught the `ytdownload` command.
 It is made using python and the pytube module.

-## Installation

-...
+I would recommened putting the ytdownload.py into PATH for easier use.

 ## Commands